Philosocode/philosocode-blog/_posts/courses/webhero/html/1-intro/2019-02-01-intro-to-html.md

 ## Overview
 Here's what we're going to learn this lesson:
 - HTML and why it's important
-- HTML elements: nesting, empty elements, case-insensitivity, new lines
+- HTML elements: nesting, void elements, case-insensitivity, new lines
 - CodePen

 ***